MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 = 0.0.19 =
 *   Just a new tag for SVN upload test

-= 0.0.20 =
+= 0.1.0 =
 * Rework of the image update function (endpoint of POST-Request /update/): The function updates the image FILE only and the filename if provided in POST request.
-*   Content, description, alt-text, parent ASO are no kept and not overwritten.
+*   Content, description, alt-text, parent ASO are now kept and no longer overwritten.
 *   Change the modified date, only and not the published date on changes.
+Valid for image and post that uses it.
 *   Set the slug and permalink according to title, if the title is changed.
 *   If the title of the old image was different from the filename than title will be kept.
 All other meta-data remains unchanged including post-parent.
 * Minimum required PHP version is 7.3 now as now tests with 7.2 were done.

 == Upgrade Notice ==

-Upgrade to 0.0.20 is highly recommended to get rid of the inconsistent update functions.
+Upgrade to 0.1.0 is highly recommended to get rid of the inconsistent update functions.

 == Credits ==